SamiPerttu/fundsp/README.md

 ### Graph Notation

-*FunDSP Composable Graph Notation* expresses DSP networks in an algebraic form, using graph operators.
+*FunDSP Composable Graph Notation* expresses audio networks in an algebraic form, using graph operators.
 It was developed together with the functional environment to minimize the number